Landlord-Tech/landlord-tech-landing-page/src/markdown/blog/resources-what-landlords-need-to-know-about-esas-in-2021.md

 ---
-metaTitle: What Landlords Need To Know About ESAs In 2023
+metaTitle: The Landlord's Essential Guide to ESAs
 metaDescription: If your property normally does not allow pets, it may be tempting to deny an ESA outright, but there are multiple reasons why this may not be the best course of action.
-path: /resources/what-landlords-need-to-know-about-esas-in-2023/
+path: /resources/the-landlords-essential-guide-to-esas/
 date: 2021-07-01T12:43:40.558Z
 category: Ebook
 excerpt: If your property normally does not allow pets, it may be tempting to deny an ESA outright, but there are multiple reasons why this may not be the best course of action.
-heroHeading: What Landlords Need To Know About ESAs In 2023
+heroHeading: The Landlord's Essential Guide to ESAs
 heroImg: /assets/landlords-and-esa-verification.jpg
-heroAltImg: ESA in 2023 for the landlords and property managers
+heroAltImg: ESA guide for the landlords and property managers
 social: true
 promoSection:
   promoTitle: We Manage Pets Better​